eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 4.1 Design principles

 To effectively translate the European Digital Identity Regulation into a User-friendly, privacy-focused, and secure technical architecture, establishing design principles is crucial.
 These principles, rooted in the regulatory framework and enriched by industry best practices, will serve as fundamental guidelines.
 This approach ensures compliance with requirements emphasizing User-centricity, privacy, security, and cross-border interoperability.
-It demonstrates a commitment to both regulatory alignment and excellence in the Wallet\'s design.
+It demonstrates a commitment to both regulatory alignment and excellence in the EUDI Wallet architecture's design.

 #### 4.1.1 User-centricity